Gideon Macon: Secretary to Governor William Berkeley

 Gideon Macon's father, William Macon of James City, Virginia, (formerly of Nottinghamshire, England) owned a Tavern House.
 Following Nathaniel Bacon's rebellion which burned down the Virginia government offices, William rented his Tavern House to the Colonial Government of Virginia.
 It is possible that Gideon Macon met the governor of Virginia in this building.
 Following William's death in 1684, the government continued leasing the property from William's widow, Ann Macon, for "...an allowance of 12,000 pounds of Tobacco for the use of her Tavern House as committee chambers, assembly roome, clk's office, and council chamber, etc.", until her death in 1699.

 Macon was secretary to Sir William Berkeley, who was appointed Governor of Virginia by King Charles I for two nonconsecutive terms.
 Macon's tenure came at the end of Governor Berkeley's second administration (1660–1677), and Macon served as his secretary in 1677.

 Additional roles

 From 1671 to 1681, Macon was also an attorney in York County, Virginia.
 He was a sub-sheriff of the county in 1672, under Daniel Wild, who was by some accounts his brother-in-law.
 He had land patents in the counties of New Kent, for 545 acre, Henrico for 148 acre, and two grants in King and Queen county for 172 and 425 acre.

-He also served as a vestryman of Bruton Parish church (which is located in the restored area of Colonial Williamsburg in Williamsburg, Virginia) in 1678.
+He also served as a vestryman of Bruton Parish Church (which is located in the restored area of Colonial Williamsburg) in 1678.